 Forces y to be solved before x.
-Thus, constraint D is solved separately before constraint C, which uses the values of y and F (y) as a state variables.
+Thus, constraint D is solved separately before constraint C, which uses the values of y and F(y) as a state variables.
+Within each prioritized set of constrained, cyclical (randc) variables are solved first.

-- Circular dependencies created by the implicit variable ordering shall result in an error.

-Function calls in active constraints are executed an unspecified number of times (at least once), in an unspecified order.
+- Circular dependencies created by the implicit variable ordering shall result in an error. - Function calls in active constraints are executed an unspecified number of times (at least once), in an unspecified order.